expz/quiet-star/README.md

 This implementation is optimized so that it performs a minimal amount of computation when generating thoughts.
 The tricks used to reduce the computation were alluded to in the paper.

-Current status: Training on 32K samples with the default configs will match the performance of the Qwen2 model on a sample of 100 problems from GSM8K (27% => 28%) cot-pass@1 using greedy sampling.
-If we get a bigger improvement after some hyperparameter tuning, we will update this paragraph.
+Current status: Training on 32K samples with the default configs will improve the performance of the Qwen2 model on a sample of 100 problems from GSM8K (27% => 32%) cot-pass@1 using greedy sampling.
 The paper checks for improvements on cot-maj@8 (chain-of-thought majority vote with 8 samples), not pass@1, but evaluating using majority vote is not yet supported by this repo.

 ## Usage
 This repo requires Python 3.10 or later.
 To set up the environment on linux (if you do not have poetry installed, see appendix):